zwang586/MICNN/README.md

 Code used in paper “Multi-input convolutional network for ultrafast simulation of field evolvement”.

-Model code (model.py) is partly adapted from [Implementation of UNet](https://github.com/zhixuhao/unet).
+Multi-input CNN model code (model.py) is partly adapted from [Implementation of UNet](https://github.com/zhixuhao/unet).

 ## Dependencies